-Welcome to St. John’s—Newfoundland’s historic, vibrant capital.
-Sailing out of the port of St. John’s has to be experienced to be believed.
-Signal Hill keeps watch as we exit the world-famous Narrows.
+historic, vibrant capital.
+Sailing out of the port of St. John’s, Signal Hill keeps watch as we exit the world-famous Narrows.
 The charming houses of The Battery are always a hit with shutterbugs.
 Watch for whales, and seabirds as we sail!

 UNESCO World Heritage site in 2013.
 Basque whalers operated out of the Red Bay harbour in the 1500s: North America’s first export industry.

 The interpretation centre at Red Bay is excellent.
 Here we find tools, personal items, and navigational instruments recovered from the wreck of the whaling ship San Juan.
 The ship was lost in a storm in 1565 and found centuries later submerged in the harbour.
 We'll visit nearby Saddle Island to learn the history of the whaling industry.

 The First Nations community of Miawpukek became a permanent settlement sometime around 1822.
-Before then, it was one of many semi-permanent camping sites used by the Mi'kmaw people—who had traditionally travelled nomadically throughout the East Coast.
+Before then, it was one of many semi-permanent camping sites used by the Mi'kmaw people—who had traditionally travelled nomadically throughout the east coast.

 Since its establishment as a reserve in 1987, Miawpukek has successfully bridged traditional knowledge and contemporary practice.
 We will receive a formal welcome from local leaders and have a chance to explore this special community.